 If you’ve gone this far you may want to go just a little further and experience Sydney New Years Eve outdoors on Shark Island.
 Accessible only by boat, with special ferries running there and back, tickets will cost you under $250 for adults, around $170 for kids.
 You can buy or bring your own food but not alcohol.
 A cash bar will operate.

 Forget the Harbour, I Want Music and Lots of It

 The latest Sydney New Years Eve outdoors venue is not around the harbour at all.

 NYE in the Park, (heads up: clicking on the site opens a video with music so hit your mute button if you don’t want sound) in Victoria Park in Sydney’s inner west, is a giant garden party with two stages of live music and a festival-size lineup of bands.

 DJs galore, plenty of place to dance, lots of bars and food for sale.
 It even has its own fireworks display, although you’ll get the big one as well – just look up towards midnight.

 Tickets start at $79 for this curated mix of local & international names.
 In 2017 these include DJ Hot Tub Time Machine doing one of his signature party sets – a 2 hour journey from the 60s to today.
 VIP tickets $149.

-Free and unticketed vantage spots for Sydney New Years Eve outdoors fireworks watching.
-Yes you will need to get there early but hey, they’re free, and you don’t have to decide where you’ll go until the day.
+You can also find good free vantage spots for Sydney New Years Eve outdoors fireworks watching.
+Yes you will need to get there early but hey, it’s free, and you don’t have to decide where you’ll go until the day.